monkeyboyfr3sh/Software-TNC/README.md

 bool check_crc;			//indicates weather validating fcs field or creating fcs field }global_packet;
 ```
 The software is heavily implemented inside of interrupt services.
 The benefit of this is that it allows the end-user to develop their homebrew software to run in parallel while the TNC requirements are still being satisfied.
 This won't truly be an option until multi-stage ADC sampling (or some other fix) is implemented due to the ADC frequently being serviced currently.
-Checkout [Project-Shortcomings](#Project-Shortcomings) point number 1 for more info on this.
+Checkout [Future-Work](#Future-Work) point number 1 for more info on this.

 ## Breakdown of include file contents
 The software is broken into many include files.
 This keeps the code from being very dense and hopefully portrays our thought process when structuring the functionality.
 This is a brief summary of the purpose for each file.